gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <details>
 <summary>Show data collection steps ||| Hide data collection steps</summary>

-As mentioned previously, the training data for this project was collected from the Kami app.
-As you can imagine, manually encoding levels as graphs would be a tedious process.
-To convert screenshots of levels into graphs automatically, I coded up a simple image processing pipeline that I applied to screenshots of all the levels in the game.
+The training data for this project was collected directly from the Kami app.
+As you can imagine, manually encoding 114 levels as graphs would be a painfully tedious process.
+So to convert screenshots of levels into graphs automatically, I coded up a simple image processing pipeline that extracts the graph structure from images.

-1. Extract 3x3 patches from the image in a lattice pattern.
+1. Crop 3x3 patches from the image in a lattice pattern.
 2. Use K-means clustering for denoising to identify which patches have which colors.
 3. Simplify the graph by contracting edges between vertices of the same color.

+The allotted number of moves per level were entered manually.

 For train-test splitting, even-numbered levels were used for training and odd-numbered levels were used for testing.
 Since the structure of graphs increases in complexity as levels get harder, this split ensures that the model has seen all different types of graphs during training.
+I personally don't mind that the network may not generalize to harder puzzles, as long as it can solve the difficulty of puzzles from the app.

 Because each contraction yields a new graph, the training dataset is augmented by including all intermediate graphs along the solution path.
 This increases the size of the training dataset and also ensures the dataset has a fairly balanced distribution of labels.

-It's also worth noting that the one-hot encoded color of each vertex is used as a node feature during graph embedding.
-It's these vectors that are convolved in the GCN layers.

 </details>